har33sh/NER/README.md

 PS: Some of the code submitted have been reused from the references mentioned below

 Steps to run :
+1. Install Virtual Environment

+        pip install virtualenv

+2. Create/Activate Virtual Environment:

+        virtualenv venv
+        source venv/bin/activate

+3. Install Requirements

+        pip install -r Requirements.txt

-Training :
+4. Training :

         python train.py

-Pre-processing - By default the pre-processing is disabled as it takes a lot of time, if you want to enable it please goto train.py and uncomment "data = pre_process(dataset)"
+     Pre-processing - By default the pre-processing is disabled as it takes a lot of time, if you want to enable it please goto train.py and uncomment

+        data = pre_process(dataset)

-Testing/Deployment:
+5. Testing/Deployment:

        python test.py

-All the global variables are present in the top of the file.
+All the CONFIG parameters are present in the top of the file.

 Requirements:
 Please look at Requirements.txt